gwct/grampa/README.md

 #### `-g` : A file containing newick formatted gene trees.

-This file should contain one or more gene trees, with one tree per line in the file.
+This file should contain one or more Newick formatted gene trees, with one tree per line in the file.

 **The labels of the gene trees MUST end with `_[species label]`**